For the latest stable version, please use Spring Security 6.1.4!

 For the synchronizer token pattern to protect against CSRF attacks, we must include the actual CSRF token in the HTTP request.
 This must be included in a part of the request (a form parameter, an HTTP header, or other part) that is not automatically included in the HTTP request by the browser.

-To post an HTML form, the CSRF token must be included in the form as a hidden input.
+To submit an HTML form, the CSRF token must be included in the form as a hidden input.
 For example, the rendered HTML might look like:

 <input type="hidden"